Sayem0219/Excell-Skills-For-Business-/README.md

-# Excell-Skills-For-Business
+# Excel-Skills-For-Business
 This repository was created to provide resources for practicing Excel.
 Anyone who wants to practice with Excel is welcome to use these resources.
 I completed this particular course from Coursera.
-At that time I saved those Excel files for practicing later.
+At that time I saved those Excel files for practice later.
 Also, you will find questions & solutions for practicing.

 ### Table of content